Selective MFA Program Admission

 - Fully Online Students: a color copy of driver’s license or passport for identity verification

 - Fully Online Students: a digital copy of an identification photo j-peg

 - On-Campus Students: a Lindenwood University photo ID card

 Contact our Online Admissions Team at OnlineAdmissions@lindenwood.edu or 855-941-0568 to complete the university admissions process and ask any questions.

 Please note that international students have additional admissions requirements.
 Contact the International Office with any questions.

 Tuition & Grants

-Graduate tuition as of Summer 2019 is $495 per credit hour.
+Graduate tuition information is available.
 There is no extra fee for fully online students.
 The MFA in Writing is a 48-credit-hour degree.